The Pathology Post-doctoral Research Training Program - PPRTP

 Application for the PPRTP Grant

-Program DescriptionThe PPRTP began in 2000 under the direction of Dr. Cris Achim and Dr. Wendy Mars, and is fully supported by the Department-Chair, Dr. George Michalopoulos.
-The program is designed to give postdoctoral trainees an opportunity to obtain independent research funding for their project(s) and help them on their path to independence.
+Program DescriptionThe PPRTP program is designed to give postdoctoral trainees an opportunity to obtain independent research funding for their own project(s) and help them on their path to independence.
+The program began in the year 2000 with the full support of the Department-Chair, Dr. George Michalopoulos, and is currently under the direction of Dr. Aaron Bell.

 Note: This grant is not designed to be a supplement to a PI's grant for the completion of their Specific Aims, but rather it is designed for postdoctoral trainees to use in an independently developed project with specific aims separate from the PI/Mentors.
 The PI/Mentor plays an important role in the career development process and must support the research and career plans developed by the trainee.